LucaDiFiori/CPP---Module---00/README.md

 ```

 ### 3 const with Member Functions
-In C++, you can declare a member function as const to indicate that the function will not modify any member variables of the object.
+In C++, you can declare a member function as const to indicate that the function **will not modify any member variables of the object**.
 ```C++
 class Rectangle {
 private: